Tanav1/BeyondATS-AI/README.md

 - Move application away from Streamlit, over to React for more flexibility.

-- Create Dashboard with Gemini API results for better organisation and readibility of content.
+- Create Dashboard with Gemini API results for better organization and readibility of content.

 - Account Capabilities: Have an account to keep track of candidate history.
 This will be done using a database which will be linked using OAuth 2.0 Authentication to each account.